Euclid's Elements: Medieval era

 The Byzantine scholar Arethas commissioned the copying of one of the Greek manuscripts of Euclid in the late ninth century; it and another Byzantine manuscript are the two oldest surviving copies of the Greek text.
-Although known in Byzantium, the Elements was lost to Western Europe until about 1120, except through fragments of a translation into Latin by Boethius (circa 500), quoted in other works.
+Although known in Byzantium, the Elements was lost to Western Europe until about 1120, except through fragments of a translation into Latin by Boethius (c.
+500), quoted in other works.
 (Note: It was once thought that a complete Latin translation by Boethius remained available in England before Adelard, and was annotated by Alfred the Great.
 However, there is no evidence of any full translation by Boethius surviving (if it ever existed) and a manuscript found in the Biblioteca Marciana in Venice, holding a marginal note that it was annotated by Alfred, is one of many post-Adelard versions.
 See Busard 2005 and Clagett 1954.)
 In about 1120, the English monk Adelard of Bath translated the Elements into Latin from an Arabic translation.
 A relatively recent discovery was made of a Greek-to-Latin translation from the 12th century at Palermo, Sicily.
 The name of the translator is not known other than he was an anonymous medical student from Salerno who was visiting Palermo in order to translate the Almagest to Latin.
 The Euclid manuscript is extant and quite complete.